CabbageInc/Engineering-Notebook/Verilog.md

 assign out = w\[4];
 - connects (assigns) bit number 4 of the vector w to the wire out
 - i.e. bit number 4 was "selected"
+- can be used to select multiple bits, i.e. parts, of a vector
+	- assume that: wire \[7:0] num;
+	- then, num\[3:0] selects the lower four bits of num (least significant bits)

 Implicit Net Types:
 - Default type of a net is always a 1-bit wire